jhonejhee/mxrmatch/README.md

-# MxrMatch App
+# MxrMatch (Under Development)

-MxrMatch is a C# application designed to provide a convenient way to mix and manage multiple audio files.
+MxrMatch is a web application designed to provide a convenient way to mix and manage multiple audio files.
 Whether you're organizing a soundboard or creating a collection of audio tracks for specific projects, MxrMatch helps streamline your audio workflow.

 ## Features